Boruch-Baum/emacs-diredc/README.md

  `diredc-display--listing-switches-list`.
 Four views are provided by default, all long-format but with different file block-sizes (byte, Kb, Mb), and several other differences.

+ The traditional `dired` sort feature has been greatly enhanced with a clearer UI and many more sorting options.

  The `diredc` buffers themselves can also be "hot-swapped", using 'M-u' (M-x `diredc-swap-windows`).